 You can only see mountain gorillas in Uganda, Rwanda, and the Democratic Republic of Congo.
 Mountain gorillas can only survive in the environment and ecosystems of Southwestern Uganda, Northwestern Rwanda, and the neighboring DRC.

 In Rwanda, you can see gorillas in Volcanoes National Park.
-In DRC, you will see gorillas in Virunga National Park.
+In DR Congo, you will see gorillas in Virunga National Park.

 Beyond these 4 national parks, you will not be able to see any mountain gorillas anywhere else in the world.
 The lowland gorillas are the kind you will find in a few zoos around the world.